Boeermyn History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Boeermyn research.
 Another 193 words (14 lines of text) covering the years 1506, 1633, 1635, 1632, 1590, 1572, 1675, 1627, 1631, 1633, 1634, 1635, 1660 and 1660 are included under the topic Early Boeermyn History in all our PDF Extended History products and printed products wherever possible.

 Boeermyn Spelling Variations

-spelling variations are common among early Anglo-Saxon names.
+The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
-Boeermyn has been recorded under many different variations, including Bowerman, Bowreman and others.
+Boeermyn has been recorded under many different variations, including Bowerman, Bowreman, Bureman, Bourman, Burman and others.

 Early Notables of the Boeermyn family (pre 1700)

 Distinguished members of the family include William Bowerman (died c.
 1590) of Wells, Somerset, an English politician.
 He was Member of Parliament for Wells in 1572.